FKQ7/friendly-weather-v2/README.md

    python app.py
    ```

-For additional setup instructions and troubleshooting, consult the [Installation Guide](docs/installation-guide.md).
+For additional setup instructions and troubleshooting, consult the us

 ## Usage

-Equine Tracker is user-friendly and intuitive.
-To get started quickly, please refer to our [User Manual](docs/user-manual.md).
-It covers everything from setting up your horse profiles to recording health data and scheduling events.
+really ease no further clarification,
+but if you want to generate data or do custom data just run gymData.py and change train.py and app.py dataset to the new one

 ## Contributing

-We welcome contributions from the horse-loving community!
-If you have ideas for improvements, bug reports, or want to contribute code, please check our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get involved.
+We welcome contributions from the Friendly community!
+If you have ideas for improvements, bug reports, or want to contribute code, let us know

 ## License